aiten/CNCStepper/README.md

 -   LCD 12864 (using u8glib) and SD

--   can be used with servos
+-   can be used with servos (see sketch IRobot)

 ### Software